smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechnique.md

 - Instruments that measure the amount of alpha, beta or gamma radiation through quantification of the ionization of a low-pressure gas contained in a tube.
-Sometimes referred to as Geiger-Muller counters.
+Sometimes referred to as Geiger-MÃ¼ller counters.

 - **Alternate labels:**